filipnaudot/lightbench/CONTRIBUTING.md

-# Contributing to Lightbench
+# Contributing to lightbench

 ## How Can You Contribute?
-Given the nascent and evolving nature of Lightbench, we are particularly interested in collaborative discussions to shape its future.
+Given the nascent and evolving nature of lightbench, we are particularly interested in collaborative discussions to shape its future.
 Here are ways you can get involved:

-- **Discuss Ideas and Future Directions**: If you have innovative ideas or suggestions for Lightbench, please reach out via email at filip.naudot@gmail.com to initiate a discussion on potential enhancements and the project's trajectory.
+- **Discuss Ideas and Future Directions**: If you have innovative ideas or suggestions for lightbench, please reach out via email at filip.naudot@gmail.com to initiate a discussion on potential enhancements and the project's trajectory.

-- **Add New Benchmarks**: Lightbench is designed as a framework to build and integrate various benchmarks, not just to run existing ones.
+- **Add New Benchmarks**: lightbench is designed as a framework to build and integrate various benchmarks, not just to run existing ones.
 We welcome contributions that provide new example benchmarks or base-benchmarks to expand our evaluation capabilities.

 - **Report Bugs**: Identify and document any issues or bugs you encounter to help us improve the framework's stability and performance.

-- **Suggest Enhancements**: Propose new features or improvements that could enrich Lightbench's functionality and user experience.
+- **Suggest Enhancements**: Propose new features or improvements that could enrich lightbench's functionality and user experience.

 - **Improve Documentation**: Assist in refining and expanding our documentation to make it more comprehensive and user-friendly.